 Clients often receive field markings in the form of paint, pin flags, stakes, or any other method they request.
 GPRS trains our Project Managers to ensure that all the field markings they apply are clear and easy to understand.
 Additionally, each GPRS Project Manager creates a GPS Mapping sketch and produces our automated mapping deliverables for outdoor utility locates.

 It’s essential to know the difference between a pdf and a kmz map.
 Pdf files are images that visually communicate what utilities are located where.
 Think of a pdf file as a physical paper map that you can view on a computer device or a monitor.
-However, kmz files are tagged with geolocated points that indicate specific utilities, lines, and other features.
+However, kmz files are tagged with geolocated points that indicate specific utilities, pipes, lines, and other features.
 GPRS offers a complimentary pdf and kmz map with every utility locating project.

 CAD files can be 2D or 3D renderings of space.
 This service allows contractors, engineers, and owners to develop or update as-built drawings.
 Clients use these files for preplanning, to avoid utilities, or to document the history of their site on various CAD and GIS systems.
 The GPRS Deliverables Department can create CAD files documenting our outdoor utility locating results.